williamjamir/renamer/README.rst

 When a module from this library is renamed/moved, all references to this module needs to be manually updated.

 With ModuleRenamer, you can update these reference on the whole project using a single file, which can have multiple entries.
 On this files, each entry needs to have the ``old path`` from the module and the ``new path`` of the module.

-So, in the following example all references to ``vegetable.tomato`` will be updated to ``fruits.tomato``
+The following example shows a file that instructs the tool to update all references of ``vegetable.tomato`` to ``fruits.tomato``

 .. code-block:: bash